 Net cash provided by operating activities during the year ended December 31, 2012 was \$2,618,000, primarily due to our increased revenue and operating efficiencies.
 The cash flow provided from operations during 2012 was due to changes in our assets and liabilities consisting of an increase in accounts receivable of \$18,000, an increase in prepaid expenses of \$64,000 and a decrease in accounts payable and accrued expenses of \$12,000.
 Accounts receivable, adjusted for deferred revenue in accounts receivable, decreased approximately 2.2% in 2012, while our revenue grew 10.5%.
 The decrease in accounts receivable was due to lower media and advertising sales in the fourth quarter of 2012 as we channeled our fourth quarter efforts to preparing our sales team for direct sales in 2013 and our media and marketing team on testing and perfecting our new technology platform to go live on January 2, 2013.
-The increase in prepaid expenses consisted of prepaid business insurance, prepaid health insurance and prepaid rent, while the decrease in accounts payable and accrued expenses consists of a decrease in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses consists of a feetase in accounts payable and accrued expenses.
+The increase in prepaid business insurance, prepaid business insurance, prepaid health insurance and prepaid rent, while the decrease in accounts payable and accrued expenses consisted of prepaid business insurance, prepaid health insurance and prepaid rent, while the decrease in accounts payable and accrued expenses consists of a fectors in uncounted accrued expenses consists of a fectors in uncounted accrued expenses consists of a fectors in uncounted payable and accrued expenses consists of a fectors in uncounted accounts payable and accrued expenses consists of a fectors in uncounted accounts payable and accrued expenses consists of a fectors in uncounted accounts payable and accounts payable and accrued expenses of \$12,000 and non-cash depreciation and amortization of \$113,000 and non-cash interest and accretion added to our notes payable of \$172,000 and \$49,000 of bad debt expense.